Shock Treatment: Casting

 Many Rocky Horror cast members returned for the film, but only Jeremy Newson reprised his role as Ralph Hapschatt.
-Many of the original film's Transylvanians appeared as audience members, while Imogen Claire was given the slightly-larger part of the Wardrobe Mistress.
-Raynor Bourton, who originated the role of Rocky in the stage production, portrayed one of the singing soldiers in "Thank God I'm a Man", and Chris Malcolm, who originated the role of Brad Majors, was cast as Vance Parker, a local police officer.
+Several of the film's original Transylvanians appeared in the movie; Ishaq Bux, Annabel Leventon, Gaye Brown, and Lindsay Ingram in the DTV audience, while Imogen Claire, Rufus Collins, and Pierre Bedenes were given the slightly larger parts of the Wardrobe Mistress and Neely's camera crew, respectively.
+Raynor Bourton, who originated the role of Rocky in the stage production, and Robert Longden, who took over the role of Riff Raff from Richard O’Brien in the same production, portrayed two of the soldiers in the DTV audience, and Chris Malcolm, who originated the role of Brad Majors on stage, was cast as Vance Parker, a local police officer.
 Founder and long-time president of Rocky Horror fan club, Sal Piro, also has a silent cameo appearance as the man using the payphone during the opening sequence.

 With her career on the rise, Susan Sarandon demanded more money than the budget allowed.
 Auditions were held at The Roxy theater to find a suitable replacement, and Jessica Harper, previously of Brian De Palma's cult musical Phantom of the Paradise, impressed the filmmakers with her singing skills.

 Cliff DeYoung had been Sharman's original choice for Brad in The Rocky Horror Picture Show after they worked together on the 1972 off-Broadway play Trials of Oz, but DeYoung was starring on the television series Sunshine in California and was unable to appear.
-Upon learning that Bostwick was unable to participate in Shock Treatment, Sharman tracked down DeYoung and gave him the role.
+Upon learning that Barry Bostwick was unable to participate in Shock Treatment, Sharman tracked down DeYoung and gave him the role of Brad.
 This afforded DeYoung the opportunity to reunite with Harper, with whom he had co-starred in a stage production of Hair.